Proton Therapy for Prostate Cancer

 Proton therapy offers a number of potential benefits in treating prostate cancer.
 These include:

-- Reduced radiation exposure to organs near the prostate, including the bladder and rectum, and the potential to lower the risk of genitourinary (GU) or gastrointestinal (GI) complications, due to the high precision of this therapy
+- Reduced radiation exposure to organs near the prostate, including the bladder and rectum, and the potential to lower the risk of genitourinary or gastrointestinal complications, due to the high precision of this therapy

 - Very low risk of long-term side effects including impact on urinary function, bowel function, and sexual potency

-Current Clinical Trials and Research Opportunities
+Current Clinical Studies and Research Opportunities

 In addition to cancer survival outcomes, we believe that quality-of-life outcomes will be important to examine to definitively compare proton therapy to IMRT.
 These quality-of-life factors include impacts of these treatments on men’s urinary, bowel, and sexual functions.